 You cannot drink too much coffee

 Coffee and alcohol can also cause dehydration and irritate your stomach lining.
 Caffeine is also known to be the leading cause of constipation, so cut down drastically on your caffeine consumption.
-Here’s how to deal with caffeine withdrawal symptoms.
+(Also read: How coffee and Piles are related?)

 Your doctor may prescribe stool softeners and laxatives to get some relief piles symptoms.
 Usually, these tablets or syrups are meant to be taken for not more than one week.
 You may take these laxatives and make a habit of popping these tablets regularly.
 If you’re still feeling constipated, go natural and switch to Isapgol for immediate relief.
 You could also try these home remedies for constipation.